johndatserakis/koa-vue-notes-web/README.md

 For the base of the project make sure to check out the [Vue-CLI](https://github.com/vuejs/vue-cli) docs if you haven't already.
 The base of this project is laid out in the *Vue-CLI* way.
 I chose this path because Evan did a really great job thinking through the different aspects of laying out an application.

-`VUE_APP_DEBUG`, `VUE_APP_URL`, and `VUE_APP_API_URL` are the `.env` variables I set for use in the project.
+`VUE_APP_URL`, and `VUE_APP_API_URL` are the `.env` variables I set for use in the project.
 As Vue-CLI 3 mentions, you can separate the values between development and production by putting `.env.development` and `.env.production` for the `.env` file names.
-(In addition to have a shared `.env` file if you like.)
+(In addition to having just a shared `.env` file if you like.)
 The big point here is `VUE_APP_API_URL` is what `axios` is going to use for its base URL - so keep that in mind.

 I've liberally commented the code and tried to balance the project in a way that it's complex enough to learn from but not so complex that it's impossible to follow.
 It can be tough to learn from a boilerplate that has too much or too little.

 Having used mainly PHP for the backend in the past - I am very glad I checked out Koa as I think it is absolutely awesome in the way it handles the server code.
 Same thing with Vue - I've used mainly jQuery in the past - albeit with the really structured Revealing-Module-Pattern - and using Vue was such a pleasure.
 You can really tell right away what kind of power a well-structured library can give you.

+# TypeScript

+This frontend is fully built in `TypeScript` which hopefully helps others who are looking for a working example of some different components.
+Even though I've been using `JavaScript` for about 10 years now, I only recently started using `TypeScript` over the past year or so.
+In the most recent revamp of this project I decided to rewrite it completely in `TypeScript` due to how much safety it brings - it really make me feel better about the foundation of the app.
+I really like `TypeScript` and will definitely be using it in all my `JavaScript` projects going forward - the only tough part is integrating third-party libraries (event those written in `TypeScript`), although after a few you get used to it.

+Vue2 doesn't play perfectly with `TypeScript` though, so there are definitely some holes in the type-checking, especially when it comes to `Vuex`.
+But that should be cleared up in Vue3, and I'll make sure to keep this project up to date when that happends.
+This is one nice thing about React - because it's just raw TypeScript when using a `.tsx` file, it just works better with TypeScript out of the box.

 The `src` folder is laid out in the following fashion:

-## Assets
+# Assets

-Here you'll find the program's SASS files.
+Here you'll find the program's `SCSS` files.
 There's a bunch of component files as you drill down.
-I do use some of the .vue style concepts on certain components - but there is most definitely a case to be made for having all your base style code in one place.
-We're also importing Font-Awesome 4.7 icons in `src/App.js`.

-Honestly, I really like Bootstrap, and v4 is very nice - but I'm not a huge fan of using its components because they still use jQuery.
-Also, I really wish it was written using the BEM syntax - something I use for my own components.
-With that being said - this project only makes use of Bootstrap's grid, buttons, form-groups, and navbar - although you may want to go in a different direction with that.
+Honestly, I really like `Bootstrap`, and v4 is very nice - but I'm not a huge fan of using its components because they still use jQuery.
+Also, I really wish it was written using the BEM syntax - something I use for my own components. `Bootstrap-Vue` is also killer and honestly one of the best component libraries I've used across Vue/React/Whatever.

-## Common
+# Common

 For utlity functions.
 The `axios` export is here.
 If you've noticed - I actually import `axios` from here - not from the `npm_modules` folder.
 That's because I want to add the `baseURL` property in a single place.

-## Components
+# Components

-Here are the .vue components that make up the app.
+Here are the `.vue` components that make up the app.
 This folder is further broken down into a few subfolders to keep the views organized.
 Pretty straight-forward.
 Because this app used Vuex the components only have local data when needed - like form elements.
-Otherwise I'm mapping out Vuex store variables in the `computed` section of each component.
+Otherwise I'm mapping out Vuex store variables in the `computed` section of each component using `mapGetters`.

-## Router
+# Router

 This is the vue-router code.
 Here you'll find the creation and connection of each view in the app.
 One thing you're going to want to take a look at is the `beforeEach` method where we deal with the user authentication taking place in the app.

 On each router action we grab the `accessToken` and `refreshToken` from our `localStorage`.
 If the `accessToken` is present we set the user in our Vuex store and continue on our way.

-## User Authentication Process
+# User Authentication Process

-As mentioned in the backend code, the user authentication process is this:
+As mentioned in the vue/koa code, the user authentication process is this:

 - User create an account
 - User logs in